bytecodealliance/rustix/README.md

    arm (v5 onwards), mipsel, and mips64el, with stable, nightly, and 1.48 Rust.
-    - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and employing some specialized optimizations, most functions compile down to very efficient code.
-On nightly Rust, they can often be fully inlined into user code.
+    - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and employing some specialized optimizations, most functions compile down to very efficient code, which can often be fully inlined into user code.
     - Most functions in `linux_raw` preserve memory, I/O safety, and pointer provenance all the way down to the syscalls.